flauntingspade4/cakcukus/README.md

 * `TermTrait` - A type's ability to be treated as a term in a polynomial, or as a polynomial

 The built-in `Term` implements all three traits, but it's allowed for other types to implement them for similar functionality.
-`Term` is also generic, but they type used for it's coefficient and exponent must have basic maths methods avaliable for them
+`Term` is also generic, but the type used for it's coefficient and exponent must have basic maths methods avaliable for them

 ## Usage